mr150/mlut/packages/core/README.md

 npm i -D @mlut/core sass-embedded
 ```

 When using this package, you will need to install Sass separately.
-We recommend [sass-embedded](https://www.npmjs.com/package/sass-embedded), but regular [sass](https://www.npmjs.com/package/sass) is also suitable
+We recommend [sass-embedded](https://www.npmjs.com/package/sass-embedded), but regular [sass](https://www.npmjs.com/package/sass) is also suitable.

 This allows you to control the versions of all your dependencies, and to choose which Sass implementation to use.